Hubert Lockhart

-George Hubert Lockhart (January 25, 1899 – May 23, 1968), sometimes listed as "Joe", was an American Negro league pitcher in the 1920s.
+George Hubert Lockhart (January 25, 1899 – May 23, 1968) was an American Negro league pitcher in the 1920s.

 A native of Flowery Branch, Georgia, Lockhart attended Talladega College.
-In 1923, he pitched for collegiate no-hitters.
+In 1923, he pitched a collegiate no-hitter.

 He made his Negro leagues debut in 1923 with the Bacharach Giants.
-He played six seasons for the club, and made appearances in the 1926 and 1927 Colored World Series.
-Lockhart finished his career in 1929 with the Chicago American Giants.
+He played six seasons with the team and appeared in the 1926 and 1927 Colored World Series.
+Lockhart concluded his career in 1929 with the Chicago American Giants.

-Lockhart was a physical education teacher and coached multiple sports at Alabama State College for more than 40 years.
+Lockhart was a physical education teacher who coached multiple sports at Alabama State College for more than 40 years.
 He died in Montgomery, Alabama in 1968.

 He was inducted into the Alabama High School Athletic Association Hall of Fame in 2003.